 Yes, it is annoying and meticulous BUT a necessary evil.
 To achieve that silky smooth texture, you need to remove the skins from the chickpeas.
 This is easily done by "pinching" each chickpea in between your thumb and pointer finger to wiggle the pea out of the skin.
 After this is done, transfer the chickpeas to a food processor.

-Step 2 : Blend the chickpeas and add almond milk & vanilla
+Step 2 : Blend the chickpeas with almond milk & vanilla

-Step 3 : Scrape down the sides and add nut butter, maple syrup, and salt
+Step 3 : Add nut butter, maple syrup, and salt

 Step 4 : Mix in chocolate chips